 where $\log_{n}$ is the logarithm in base $n$ (i.e. $K=n^{\log_{n}(K)}$) and where $\gtrsim_{\log}$ hides a poly-log factor, which is proportional to the square of the natural logarithm of the average density.
+The Condition~\eqref{eq:new0} can be simplified as

-This upper-bound for the sparse regime lead them to pose the following open questions (Question 1.9 in~\cite{pmlr-v291-chin25a}, that we transpose with our notation)
+for $q\geq 1/n$.
+This upper-bound for the sparse regime led them to pose the following open questions (Question 1.9 in~\cite{pmlr-v291-chin25a}, that we transpose with our notation)

-Let us sightly (and partially) rephrase these two questions for convenience of the discussion.
-When $K\gg \sqrt{n}$: \begin{enumerate} \item[Q1:] Does the phase transition occur at \eqref{eq:new} in the sparse regime ($p,q$ scaling like $1/n$)? \item[Q2:] Where does the phase transition occur in denser regimes? \end{enumerate} For the first question Q1, one may guess that the answer should be positive.
-Indeed, non-backtracking statistics are tightly related to Belief-Propagation and the Bethe free-energy, the later being known to be a valid approximation of the log-likelihood in the sparse regime, while the former is expected to be optimal again in the sparse regime~\cite{krzakala2013spectral,Moore2017}.
+Let us (partially) rephrase these two questions for convenience of the discussion.
+When $K\gg \sqrt{n}$: \begin{enumerate} \item[Q1:] Does the phase transition occur at \eqref{eq:new} in the sparse regime ($q$ scaling like $1/n$)? \item[Q2:] Where does the phase transition occur in denser regimes? \end{enumerate} For the first question Q1, one may guess that the answer should be positive.
+Indeed, non-backtracking statistics are tightly related to Belief-Propagation and the Bethe free-energy, the latter being known to be a valid approximation of the log-likelihood in the sparse regime, while the former is expected to be optimal again in the sparse regime~\cite{krzakala2013spectral,Moore2017}.
 Hence, as far as the analysis of~\cite{pmlr-v291-chin25a} is tight, we can expect that \eqref{eq:new} is the threshold where the phase transition occurs in the sparse regime.

 The answer to the second question Q2 seems much more open.
-First, the upper-bound of~\cite{pmlr-v291-chin25a} is for the sparse regime, and we are not aware of any result proving non-trivial recovery below the KS threshold in a dense regime.
+First, the upper-bound of~\cite{pmlr-v291-chin25a} is for the sparse regime, and we are not aware of any result proving non-trivial recovery below the KS threshold in a denser regime.
 Second, even if the upper-bound of~\cite{pmlr-v291-chin25a} were to hold in a denser regime, there is no strong indication that non-backtracking statistics should be optimal in this denser regime.
-In particular, in the light of the results for the Gaussian clustering problem~\cite{Even24}, we may guess that some simple algorithms could be more powerful in very dense regimes.
+In particular, in the light of the results for the Gaussian clustering problem~\cite{Even24}, we may guess that some other algorithms could be more powerful in denser regimes.